abhiramm7/dotfiles/Readme.md

 ![font](./screenshots/ibm_plex.png)

 ## GNU-stow
-I use `stow` for maintaining my configuration files.
-It is available on `brew` for mac.
+I use `GNU-stow` for managing my dotfiles.
+It links to the `.rc` files in the

 ### Credits and useful tutorials.